 - Assessors will determine if the household being served would be best served through a Victim Service Provider, Diversion Assistance, Homeless Prevention Services, or Assessment for Housing.

 - Assessor will obtain an HMIS Release of Information and Consent (or comparable document for Victim Service Providers).

-- Assessor will conduct a Coordinated Entry Assessment, utilizing the VI-SPDAT as the Common Assessment Tool, to screen individuals and families experiencing homelessness.
+- Assessor will conduct a Coordinated Entry Assessment, utilizing the VI-SPDAT as the Common Assessment Tool, to screen households experiencing homelessness or at imminent risk of homelessness.

-- Based on acuity score from VI-SPDAT, the individual will be put on the Prioritization List and matched to openings in housing within the CoC in case conferencing by the Coordinated Entry Committee.
+- After being assessed, participants will be put on the Prioritization List and matched to openings in housing within the Continuum of Care region in case conferencing conducted by the Coordinated Entry Committee.

 - Participants will be contacted by the housing program if they are found eligible for entry into the housing program they were referred to via the Coordinated Entry process.